OfficialTenken/Arsenal-Script/README.md

 # Enjoy using the script!

-- Made with <3 by Overclocked Team
+- Made with <3 by NoxWare Team